Randgalt/record-builder/customizing.md

 [◀︎ RecordBuilder](README.md) • Customizing RecordBuilder

+# RecordBuilderFull

+Note: `@RecordBuilderFull` has most optional features enabled.
+It's an alternate form of `@RecordBuilder` that uses the [templating mechanism](#create-a-custom-annotation) to enable optional features.

 # Customizing RecordBuilder

 RecordBuilder can be customized in a number of ways.
 The types of customizations will change over time.
 See